tremby/discord-tagbot/README.md

 - Allow docking arbitrary points without actually deleting pics etc
 - Notifications when people take the lead, change positions etc
 - Allow webhook subscriptions so people can get SMSes via "if this then that" or whatever they want
+- Allow a message on tag matches to be enforced (eg location), probably just with a warning in the chat channel

 Near future:
 - abstract timers with a setInterval running once an hour or whatever to keep them on track